Schlauer-Hax/home-assistant.io/source/_integrations/kostal_plenticore.markdown

 The Kostal Plenticore integration allows you to get data from [Kostal Plenticore](https://www.kostal-solar-electric.com/) solar inverters and integrate them into your Home Assistant installation.
 It allows you also to change some of settings values of the inverter.

 The integration uses the REST-API interface which is also used by the integrated Web-UI and therefore uses the same password.

+## Installer Access

-It is also possible to use a Master key and a Service Code to set Settings that are only accessible from an installer.
+The integration supports installer-level access using a Master key and Service Code.
+This enables access to additional settings that are normally restricted to certified installers.

+{% warning %}
+Using installer credentials:
+- Should only be done if you fully understand the implications
+- May void your warranty
+- Could potentially damage your device if settings are incorrectly configured
+- Should be done with extreme caution
+{% endwarning %}

+### Additional Settings with Installer Access

+The following settings become available when using installer credentials:
+- Battery Manual Charge

+For information about obtaining installer credentials, please consult your device documentation or contact a certified installer.

 {% include integrations/config_flow.md %}